 Having seperate library for Music and Movies means you have some additional flexibility in the files location.

-Once I had consolidated my content into each of Movie and Podcasts appear to be readily movable, but music is problematic due Cover art bugs.
+Once I had consolidated my content into each of the seperate directories, Movie and Podcasts appear to be readily movable, but music is problematic due Cover art bugs.
 On consolidating to new location I was able to remove the old iTunes directory, to help recover disk space.

 Driven by necessity